-The conference will be held on NYU Stern campus in the Kaufman Management Center located at 44 West 4th Street - events will be held in KMC 11-75 and 5-50.
+The conference will be held on the NYU Stern campus in Kaufman Management Center located at 44 West 4th Street.

 Where should I check-in?

-Check-in will take place in the Lobby of the Kaufman Management Center.
-Upon entering the building from Gould Plaza walk left toward the main security desk.
+Check-in will take place in the lobby of Kaufman Management Center.
+Upon entering the building from Gould Plaza walk to the left toward the main security desk.
 Please bring a photo ID.
-Once through security, you will see the check-in table and signs for the event in the Lobby.
+Once through security, you will see a check-in table and signs for the event in the lobby.
 Attendants at the check-in desk will direct you where to go depending on your time of arrival.

 I'm a Prospective/undergraduate Student, can I attend?

 Of course!
 We'd love for you to join us at conference to learn more about NYU and the Stern Healthcare Association.
-Please email Erin Guthrie at email@example.com for additional details.
+Please email Andrew Liang at firstname.lastname@example.org for additional details.

-The Kaufman Management Center (44 West 4th Street) is easily accessible by public transportation (A,B,C,D, E, F or M at West 4th Street; N or R at 8th St-NYU or the 6 at Astor Place).
+The NYU Stern campus (44 West 4th Street) is easily accessible by public transportation (A,B,C,D, E, F or M at West 4th Street; N or R at 8th St-NYU or the 6 at Astor Place).
 If you are traveling by car, public parking is available on West 3rd Street and on Thompson Street.